denpamusic/PyPlumIO/docs/source/usage.rst

         """Opens the connection and gets the ecoMAX device.""" async with pyplumio.open_tcp_connection("localhost", port=8899) as conn:
             try:
-                # Get the ecoMAX device within 10 seconds or
+                # Get the ecoMAX device within 10 seconds or timeout.
-                # timeout.
                 ecomax = await conn.get("ecomax", timeout=10)
             except asyncio.TimeoutError:
-                # Log the error, if device times out.
+                # If device times out, log the error.
                 _LOGGER.error("Failed to get the device within 10 seconds")